hautonjt/hautonjt.github.io/exercise2.md

 Also, drag the same PutElasticsearchRecord's arrow to the PutFile processor again, and specify the `errors` relationship for the connection.

-Repeat for all other processors.

 This creates a Dead Letter Queue that will store all events that the processor could not handle for some reason or another.

+Repeat for all other PutElasticsearchRecord processors.
+For testing, having all the events go into a single Dead Letter Queue may be sufficient, but for production multiple queues will make identifying issues easier.

 ---